Exploring Ancient Cliff Dwellings at Mesa Verde National Park in Colorado

 Mesa Verde National Park map, below

-Basketmaker Pit House: The above picture is the restored Basketmaker III pit house within Step House.
+The Basketmaker Pit House is the restored Basketmaker III pit house within Step House.
 The Basketmaker house was built typically 3 feet below ground to help keep people warmer in the winter and cooler in the summer months.
 The hole on the top provided an escape for the smoke from the fire within.

 Kivas: a large circular room underground used for spiritual ceremonies by the Pueblo people.